Frequently Asked Questions About Psychology in Windsor, ON

-Here you can find some commonly asked questions concerning psychology that Barron & Associates Psychologists of Windsor have collected.
+Here you can find some commonly asked questions concerning psychology that Barron and Associates have collected.
 Much of the following information can be found in the links provided on our External Links page.
 The Ontario Psychological Association (OPA) website was fundamental in compiling the information that is reiterated on this site.

 In order to become registered as a psychological associate, an individual must: